Qurate Retail Inc. (QRTEA) Shares Down Despite Recent Market Volatility

-Qurate Retail Inc. (NASDAQ: QRTEA)’s stock price has decreased by -6.99 compared to its previous closing price of 2.29.
-However, the company has experienced a -12.70% decline in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 07/13/21 that Owner of QVC and HSN Hires David Rawlinson as Its Next CEO
+Qurate Retail Inc. (NASDAQ: QRTEA)’s stock price has decreased by -3.29 compared to its previous closing price of 2.13.
+However, the company has seen a fall of -12.71% in its stock price over the last five trading days.

+Is It Worth Investing in Qurate Retail Inc. (NASDAQ: QRTEA) Right Now?

-Additionally, the 36-month beta value for QRTEA is 1.91.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 1.93.
+Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?